KIVagant/staticus-fractal-manager/Readme.md

 This is an example Fractal Manager for the [Staticus project](https://github.com/KIVagant/staticus).

+This generator will create the simple fractal image for the requested resource.

 Look to the parent repository for more information.

-This code based on [PM tetrastar fractal generator](http://www.mcld.co.uk/tetrafrac/source.php)
+This code based on [PM tetrastar fractal generator](http://www.mcld.co.uk/tetrafrac/): [Source Code](http://www.mcld.co.uk/tetrafrac/source.php)

 ## Contributors